 Make this easy and delicious rice vermicelli dish in no time!
 All you need is a package of rice vermicelli noodles, olive oil, and ghee.
 This side dish pairs well with practically any entrée, and it takes just a few minutes to prepare to make it the perfect addition to any meal.

-- Soak the Rice (Optional): For optimal results, soak the rice in warm water for about 20 minutes before cooking.
-This can help the rice grains expand and cook more evenly.
+- Rinse and Soak the Rice: For light, non-sticky rice, rinse thoroughly under cold water, gently swishing the grains with your fingers until the water runs clear.
+For even better texture, soak the rice in warm water for about 20 minutes before cooking to help the grains expand evenly.

-- Fluff with a Fork: After the rice is cooked, always use a fork to fluff the rice.
-Avoid using a spoon, as it can compress the grains together, resulting in mushy rice.
+- Fluff with a Fork: Always use a fork to fluff the rice after it is cooked.
+Avoid using a spoon, which can compress the grains, resulting in mushy rice.
 Fluffing keeps the vermicelli rice grains separate and light.

 - Rice-to-Water Ratio: Generally, for every cup of uncooked rice, you’ll need approximately 1.5 to 2 cups of water or broth, depending on your desired rice texture.
 Soaked rice may require slightly less liquid.
 Keep in mind that one cup of uncooked rice typically yields about 3 cups of cooked rice.